cmspeed/project_portfolio/README.md

 # Project Notebooks

-This repository contains several Jupyter Notebooks documenting workflows that I have either developed soley or in collaboration with colleagues at the University of Texas at Austin.
+This repository is where I store example Jupyter notebooks and documents of python and GIS-based workflows.
+Several are collaborations with colleagues at UT-Austin.
 Questions regarding the workflows or data analyzed in these notebooks can be directed to <cole.speed@beg.utexas.edu>.